 When shopping for a new gaming PC, it's important to have a goal in mind.
-If you need your system to provide excellent framerates in AAA games at 1920 x 1080, you won't need the absolute best (and most expensive) GPU and/or processor on the market.
-But if you want to play at 2560 x 1440 or 4K, then you need to start think about saving more for your rig.
-CPU horsepower is also similarly tied to gaming acumen but branching out into anything over a quad-core processor will primarily see performance gains in multi-threaded workloads such as video processing, rendering and encoding, not games.
+If portable gaming is key, you obviously want one of the best gaming laptops.
+But if you do your gaming in one place and you need your system to provide excellent framerates in AAA games at 1920 x 1080, you won't need the absolute best GPU and/or processor on the market.
+But if you want to play at 2560 x 1440 or 4K, then you need to start thinking about saving more for your rig.
+CPU horsepower is also tied to gaming acumen, but branching out into anything over a quad-core processor will primarily see performance gains in multi-threaded workloads such as video processing, rendering and encoding, not games.

 Choosing the Best Gaming PC

 Most pre-built gaming PCs, including those on our list of the best, come in multiple configurations.
 While we list the ones we reviewed, others may be better for you.

 Nvidia recently announced its RTX 3090, RTX 3080, and RTX 3070 graphics cards, but it's hard to get your hands on them.
 Even the few prebuilts that have been announced with those GPUs have been in and out of stock.
 Some of our Nvidia-based picks still have the last gen cards, but note that new ones will be available soon if you can afford to wait.

 We also just saw our first desktop with AMD's latest, Alienware R10 with an RX 6800 XT and Ryzen 7 5800X, and we expect more of those to come soon.
 It's definitely a time of flux in this space.
 On the CPU side, Intel recently teased its Rocket Lake Core i9-11900K with 19% IPC increase, so desktop computing is poised to stay competitive.